AI-Agent-CSM/Lammps_agent/README.md

 ## Future Work

-- Integration with vector database ChromaDB to store and enrich with RAG the AI agent, and as a permanent storage in local machine which would later be modified into server hosted.
+- Integration with vectorial database to store and enrich the RAG for the AI agent, and as a permanent storage.
-- Develop API to protect OpenAI API Key and eliminate manual input of OpenAI API Key
 - Develop Front end sign up, login and for streamlit app